bhbarongreenback/uk-reporting-etfs/README.md

       utility which comes with [Gnumeric](http://www.gnumeric.org/)
     - If you don't have ssconvert, the scripts will try to convert the sheet to CSV using the Python [`odfpy`](https://github.com/eea/odfpy) or [`openpyxl`](https://openpyxl.readthedocs.io/en/stable/) modules.
-Do note that this is takes roughly 10x more time and memory.
+Do note that this will require roughly 10x more time and memory.
 - GNU Make
 - `sed` and `wget` (the cut-down versions in [busybox](https://www.busybox.net/) ought to work)
-- `diff` (to print the changes relative to the previous version at the end of the process)
+- `diff` (optional - to print the changes relative to the previous version at the end of the process)

 Developed/tested on Debian Linux.
 Probably works on Mac OS, but might fail because their shell commands differ slightly from those found on Linux (in which case please file a bug).
 You'll probably need WSL2 or something to run this on